 The half-back line had struggled on this occasion with both Nally and Miller struggling to contain their opponents.
 Thankfully McTeague and Cash were excellent behind them.

-In attack, Kildare scored some nice points but were inconsistent, with Kelly scoring a fine goal in the opening half but fading thereafter and Dunny shifting between wing and full-forward.
+In attack, Kildare scored some nice points but were inconsistent, with Kelly scoring a fine goal in the opening half but fading thereafter and Dunney shifting between wing and full-forward.

 Kildare were deemed to have had too many passengers and would have to raise their game considerably against Offaly in the final.